This article applies to NoMachine v. 6 or later running on macOS 10.13 High Sierra or later (10.14 Mojave, 10.15 Catalina, 11.x Big Sur).

-When installing NoMachine (either a server or the client package) for the first time on macOS High Sierra 10.13, users will receive the 'Blocked kernel extension' message from the system:
+When installing NoMachine (either a server or the client package) for the first time on macOS High Sierra 10.13 or later, users will receive the 'System Extension Blocked' message from the system.

-Since NoMachine needs to install KEXTs to manage services like audio support, disk sharing and USB forwarding, accepting to load NoMachine's system etensions is fundamental for the proper working of all services.
-If KEXTs are not approved, the software will install and work correctly but such services will be not available.
+Since NoMachine needs to install kernel extensions to manage services like audio and disk sharing accepting to load NoMachine's system extensions is fundamental for the proper working of all these services.

 If system extensions are not approved, the NoMachine application will install and work correctly but such services will not be available.

 Fig. 1 - Click on Open Security Preferences to approve the loading of the NoMachine system extension